AlexAcct/AlexAcct/README.md

 - 👋 Hi, I’m @AlexAcct, an incoming accounting PhD student at the University of Chicago, Booth School of Business.
-- 👀 In a methodological manner, I am interested in machine learning application in accounting and finance.
+- 👀 I study information processing costs of investors and how unstructured information helps investors better understand accounting information.In a methodological manner, I am interested in machine learning application in accounting and finance.
 - 📫 How to reach me: kimgunwoo95@snu.ac.kr

 <!---